Active Contrastive Learning of Audio-Visual Video Representations: Approach

-Note that our momentum update can cause inconsistency in dictionary states because the gradient used to update the query encoders are not directly used to update the corresponding key encoders (see Fig.~\ref{fig:pipeline} and \texttt{lines 38-39} in Alg.~\ref{alg:cm-acc}).
-To improve the stability during training, we let the gradients flow in a cross-modal fashion (e.g., updating part of $f_v$ and $h_a$ using the same gradient signal from the contrastive loss), by adding one FC layer on top of all encoders and applying momentum update to their parameters.
+The momentum update allows the dictionaries to change their states slowly, thus making them consistent across iterations.
+However, our cross-modal formulation can cause inconsistency in dictionary states because the gradient used to update query encoders are not directly used to update the corresponding key encoders.
+To improve stability, we let the gradients flow in a cross-modal fashion, updating part of $f_v$ and $h_a$ using the same gradient signal from the contrastive loss.
+We do this by adding one FC layer on top of all encoders and applying momentum update to their parameters.
 For example, we apply momentum update to the parameters of the FC layer on top of $h_a$ using the parameters of the FC layer from $f_v$.
 We omit this in Alg.~\ref{alg:cm-acc} for clarity but show its importance in our ablation experiments (\texttt{XMoCo (w/o fcl)} in Table~\ref{tab:smoco-vs-xmoco}).